 Line: Lines can be curved (curvilinear - curving around and through the picture space); or straight (geometric).
 They can be contour lines, or lines inside the forms.
 Lines can create directional movement in the picture plane - leading the viewer's eye around and through the composition, such as a road (diagonal line) leading the viewer's eye into the landscape.
 Directional lines can also keep the viewer's eye from leaving the picture.
 Lines can also direct movement and counter-movement; like in music, there is a movement and countermovement.
 For instance, a diagonal line going from top left to bottom right will create a movement downward to the right; if another diagonal is placed at the bottom right of the first, in the opposite direction, it will stop the movement of the first line, or neutralize it, stabilizing the composition.
 Or, if you have the same diagonal from top left to bottom right, and you place a series of short lines along it, going in a perpendicular direction, you will also neutralize the movement of the first diagonal line.
 If you get rid of the first line, but keep the series of short lines along it, you will have a series of short lines going from bottom left to top right, but as a group they will be going from top left to bottom right.
 This is movement and countermovement in one set of lines.
 Short lines can also be marks, which can create pattern or texture when placed together.
 (See Van Gogh's ink drawings.)

 - In choosing a composition, start with your subject; for instance, is it a landscape, portrait or still life (or other)?
 If it is a still life that you are setting up, you can determine your composition by the way in which you place your objects on a table; you can try to distribute the sizes and weights, instead of placing the taller objects together on one side of the painting, for instance.
 Your objects will probably be variations of simple geometric forms, such as cylinders, spheres, cubes, etc. This may be conducive to a geometric-type composition.
-In a still life or portrait, the objects/forms may combine to form a geometric shape; for instance, a portrait of a person which is from the chest up often forms a triangular shape.
+In a still life or portrait, the objects/forms may combine to form a geometric shape; for instance, a portrait of a person which is from the chest up often forms a triangular shape, for example the Mona Lisa.
 This device has been used at least since the Renaissance by many artists.
 A still life of bottles and fruit may also form a triangle or other geometric form.
 If your still life objects are more organic, such as plants and flowers, this may lend itself to a more curvilinear design (curved lines moving around the picture surface, such as Matisse).
 A landscape of trees may also be suggestive of an organic composition - or a combination of geometric and organic, straight lines and curves.
 With the invention of the camera in the mid- to late 19th century, artists saw compositional possibilities not seen before; with "snapshots" - objects were cut off at the edges, and placed haphazardly, giving a "modern," casual feel to them.
 For instance, in street scenes, there may be a pedestrian who is only half visible, moving out of the picture plane.
 Degas took advantage of this quality for many of his compositions.
 (This influence also was caused by the Impressionists and Post-Impressionists looking at Japanese prints, which were circulating in Europe at this time.)
 In general, try to "use what is there" in your subject as a starting point: what qualities do you see in terms of: horizontal or vertical direction of the subject (horizontal landscape or vertical portrait); in terms of overall geometric shape; in terms of visual patterns and surface ornament, such as striped or patterned material in a still life; in terms of texture (visual) in the subject - landscape or still life; in terms of diagonals (a book receding into space); in terms of what you may be trying to express - mood, color choice, etc.; in terms of a perceived underlying structure in the subject (landscape: vertical lines of trees) (still life: spheres of apples forming a pyramid in a half-sphere (bowl)); in terms of deep space (landscape) or shallow space (still life); in terms of viewpoint: looking down on a still life, looking up at a landscape of trees; in terms of an abstract design: anything that can be imagined, or based on natural forms seen - even through a microscope or telescope.

 - Base your composition on that of another good artist - for instance, Matisse or Chardin for still life; or Cezanne or Rembrandt for landscape.

-- Try using the golden section for dividing up the picture space.
+- Try using the Golden Section for dividing up the picture space.
 In a line, A to B, or AB, divide the line at C, so that the ratio of the two parts of line AB, smaller to larger, is the same as the ratio of the larger part (CB) to the whole (AB).
 Whew!
 This relationship is mathematically expressed as 0.618:1.

 Shape: Shapes can be made from "uneven" lines, like the dab, or comma mark.
 Or they can be all kinds of masses - even, irregular, round, square, rectangular, elliptical, fat, thin, large, small, organic, geometric, solid, or "empty" shapes inside a continuous line, etc. Individual objects have shapes, and also combine with other shapes to create larger shapes in the composition.
 Shapes can also be used to create directional movement, by the direction their forms move in, or like line, by placement together to form a directional movement in the composition.
 For instance, pieces of fruit next to one another in a curved line from left to right, perhaps tilting downward toward the bottom edge of the painting.
 The same directional movement attributes as listed under Line, above, apply to shapes.
 Shapes can also be the main masses in the composition (e.g., a bouquet of flowers has an overall round or conical shape; or a street scene can be a series of geometric-shaped buildings, which also join to become a larger geometric shape).
 Shapes can distribute the weight in the composition, and determine the balance of left and right picture plane, and top and bottom.